hyewon-jang-kn/-sarcasm-project-1-lmer-analyses/README.md

-# -sarcasm-project-1-lmer-analyses
+# sarcasm-project-1-lmer-analyses
 lmer analyses from sarcasm project 1

 [descriptions]

 This repository contains code for lmer analysis conducted on sarcasm data collected via experiments with human participants.
 In the first experiment, participants (N = 60) responded freely to 32 stimuli and rated their own responses in terms of their sarcasm levels.
 In the second experiment, new participants (N = 360; nested design) rated the responses by the previous participants in terms of their sarcasm levels.
+The lmer analyses predict the sarcasm ratings based on various independent variables (i.e., intentions 1 - 8, context perception, general sarcasm use, and demographic information).

 [files]